piedoom/doomy.org/content/2016-07-22-creating-a-tumblr-bot-from-scratch/index.md

-title = "Creating a Tumblr Bot from Scratch" date = 2016-07-22T01:00:00.007Z author = "doomy" summary = "How to build your very own Tumblr bot using nothing but your ingenuity and some Ruby gems"
+title = "Creating a Tumblr Bot from Scratch" date = 2016-07-22T01:00:00.007Z author = "doomy" description = "How to build your very own Tumblr bot using nothing but your ingenuity and some Ruby gems"

 [extra]
 tags = ["tumblr", "ruby"]